CNAG-Biomedical-Informatics/cbicall/docs-site/docs/backends/native.md

 syntax checks.

 CBIcall can also launch registered external nf-core workflows through Nextflow.
-Those workflows are documented separately because they keep their native output layout and runtime assumptions.
+Those workflows are documented separately because they keep their upstream output layout and runtime assumptions.
 See [nf-core](nf-core).

 :::info[Backend-native validation]
 CBIcall validates the parameters YAML against the workflow registry and resource